hyungkwonko/hyungkwonko.github.io/about/index.md

 layout: page
 ---

+# This website is no longer maintained.
+Please visit my new website: https://hyungkwonko.info/.

 Senior at Hanyang University in South Korea who is studying mathematics, industrial engineering, and computer science.
 The goal of life is to become a data scientist who has real vision and insight.
 Currently working on the CRM project at LG electronics.

 Started writing a blog post mainly for the purpose of neatly documenting what I have learned so I can look up whenever it is required.
 Will mainly cover the range from basic CS courses to the state-of-the-art deep learning techniques.